zenml-io/zenml/docs/book/stack_components/artifact_store.md

 Now, let us take a deeper dive into the fundamentals behind its abstraction, namely the `BaseArtifactStore`:

-1. As it is the base class for a specific type of `StackComponent`, it inherits from the `StackComponent` class and sets the `TYPE` class variable to a `StackComponentType` leaving the `FLAVOR` class variable is still unoccupied.
+1. As it is the base class for a specific type of StackComponent, it inherits from the StackComponent class.
+This sets the `TYPE` variable to a StackComponentType.
+The `FLAVOR` class variable needs to be set in the specific subclass.
 2. As ZenML only supports filesystem-based artifact stores, it features an instance configuration parameter called `path`, which will indicate the root path of the artifact store.
 When creating an instance of any flavor of